Skip to main content

 other.ptr = nullptr;

-other.count = nullptr;
+other.refCount = nullptr;

 }

-// Overloading operators
+// Dereference operators

 T *operator->() const { return ptr; }